Nikon D7100 Comparison Review

 The Nikon D7100 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Nikon D7100 has a Camera Elo of 2140.
+Is the Nikon D7100 a good camera?
+The D7100 has a Camera Elo of 2139.
 This rating puts the D7100 among the top 30 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D7100 falls among the top 40 percent.
+In terms of its sensor size category (APS cameras), the D7100 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Digital single lens reflex|